options1k/options1k/content/rules/index.md

 My exit rule is to cut losses at 200% of collected premium.
 Since my max risk/loss is $600, **my target for initial premium collected is $300**.

+**Example**
-If the premium collected per option spread is $50, then I should sell 6 options.
+If the premium collected per option combo is $50, then I should sell 6 options ($300 collected).
 I would take profits when I can buy back the position at $25 per spread (i.e. 50% profit target).
+I would cut my losses when the premium is at $150 (i.e. $900 cost - $300 collected premium = $600 net loss).

 ## General rules
-1. Be disciplined, follow your rules
+1. Be disciplined, follow the rules
-2. Be patient, no need to trade everyday
+2. Be patient, no need to trade everyday if there's nothing good
 3. Be disciplined (reminder 🤓)